syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 {% endhighlight %}

 You can also add multiple series objects based on your requirement.
-Refer [Chart Types](Chart-Types.html) and [Chart Series](Chart-Series.html) sections to know more about chart types, how to add multiple series and customize series appearance.
+Refer to the [Chart Types](Chart-Types.html) and [Chart Series](Chart-Series.html) sections to know more about chart types, how to add multiple series and customize series appearance.

-Next, map the month and sales values in the data source to the line series by setting *xName* and *yName* with the field names respectively, and then set the actual data using *dataSource* option.
-Refer [Data Binding](working-with-data.html) section to know more about binding local and remote data to the chart.
+Now, map the month and sales values in the data source to the line series by setting *xName* and *yName* with the field names respectively, and then set the actual data by using the *dataSource* option.
+Refer to the [Data Binding](working-with-data.html) section to know more about binding local and remote data to the chart.

 {% highlight js %}